dylaan1/CasinoSimulations-Blackjack/README.md

 - **Strategy plug-ins**: point to any JSON basic strategy file; each defines `hard`, `soft`, and `pair` tables mapping player totals and dealer up-cards to actions.

 - **Data output**: bankroll history, final summaries, and card distributions stored in SQLite for downstream analysis (e.g., with the included R script).
+- **Test mode**: run simulations without saving results to permanent tables to perform dry runs.
+Toggle via the GUI settings or the `--test-mode` CLI flag.

 - **GUI**: a Tkinter interface lets you configure rules, run simulations, visualize bankroll progression for any trial via a "Plot Trial" selector, and optionally save or discard results stored in SQLite.